 - a company you own shares in, or

 - a different organization you’re involved with.

 Imagine a situation where a non-profit’s board needs to buy insurance for the organization.
 One of the directors on the board is an insurance advisor.
 If the non-profit buys insurance through this director, the director will get a commission.
 This director has a conflict of interest in this situation.

 You should avoid conflicts of interest if you can.
-But it’s not always possible to avoid conflicts of interest.
+But it’s not always possible to avoid them.
 That’s why you must take these steps when you have one.

-What directors need to do when they have a conflict of interest
+Directors: what to do when you have a conflict of interest

 If you’re on the board of a non-profit incorporated in Quebec, you must tell your fellow directors about your potential conflicts of interest as soon as possible.